 This competition has been designed to test the local history knowledge of your team in a fun, fast-paced, and competitive atmosphere.
 We hope that your students will find their interest in local history broadened and strengthened by their participation in this event.

-Check-in will be held in at the Finnish American Heritage Center.
+Check-in will be held in at the Calumet Theatre.
 It is very important that all members of the team check in for the event no later than 6:30 p.m.
 At check-in the team receives their tee-shirts, seating assignments, and contest instructions.
 Since the event is on a Thursday night with teams traveling from the four-county Copper Country region, many with long drives home, the event will start promptly at 7:00 p.m.
-Teams not checked in by 6:30 p.m. will not be allowed to participate.

 No food or drink is permitted.
 Coaches are responsible for ensuring that contestants participate in an orderly manner.
 Please control out-of turn answering or talking.
 The coach does not participate in the questioning or answering.

-The Finnish American Heritage Center is accessible.
+The Calumet Theatre is not fully accessible.
 Please let event organizers know when registering your team if any contestant will need help to access the stage.